James & Responding to InjusticeJuly 12, 2016 Justice

 Still grieving for families in Baton Rouge and Minneapolis.
 Still hurting for my friends who fear for their children.
 Still angry at all the injustice, whether interpersonal or systemic.
 Still feeling the thick darkness of sin.
 Still wondering how and when and what to speak.
 Still troubled by my own subtle fears of people and death.
 The way I felt when I awoke from what seemed to be only a short nap last night.

 You’ve been watching the news, too.
 Surely, you’re aware of Alton Sterling and Philando Castile and now the Dallas shooting following a peaceful protest.
 The videos are heart-wrenching, and stinging reminders of what in many countries is the normal, weekly horror.
-As Russell Moore also pointed out recently, the problems are both individual and corporate, personal and systemic.
-Yet they seem so daunting and intertwined and mounting.
+The problems have layers and seem daunting, intertwined and mounting.
 We know the gospel has power to change, but what can we really do?

 A lot, actually.
 James has been teaching us, Redeemer.
 Have you been listening to God’s word?
 Is it truly part of us now, in this moment?
 Will we prove to be faith-filled doers of the word, or just hypocritical hearers without works?
 Here are a few reminders…